Chiropractic

 Introducing Dr. Lauren Lozier PT, DPT, CFSC, a sports, ortho, and performance physical therapist whose journey began on the field hockey turf and as captain of her high school track team.
 While pursuing college field hockey, Lauren faced her own injury challenges with a stress fracture.
 This ignited her passion for rehabilitation and performance.

 Now, as a dedicated physical therapist specializing in treating fellow runners, she combines first hand experience, expert knowledge and up to date research.
 Lauren’s commitment to helping athletes recover and return to their stride reflects her empathy and determination forged through personal trials on and off the field.
-You can find her sharing her expertise online and at various local speaking engagements, including at the 2022 Boston Marathon Expo.
+You can find her sharing her expertise online and at various local speaking engagements, including at the 2022 Boston Marathon Expo and assisting athletes at the 2024 Marathon Olympic Trials in Orlando.

 Lauren has competed in numerous 5k, 10k and half marathons as well as staying active in the field hockey community.